 He’s likely to succeed and likely to be a dependable father.

-My belief is that women have been naturally selected to choose high status men based on their behavior first, and then their looks and accomplishments second — as looks and accomplishments tend be products of high status behavior, not the other way around.
-This high status behavior is a man who is comfortable with his vulnerability, who isn’t afraid to express who he is, warts and all, to the world.
+My belief is that women have been naturally selected to choose high-status men based on their behavior first, and then their looks and accomplishments second — as looks and accomplishments tend to be products of high-status behavior, not the other way around.
+This high-status behavior is a man who is comfortable with his vulnerability, who isn’t afraid to express who he is, warts and all, to the world.
 This plays out in multiple arenas — in the life decisions he makes (Part III), the extent of his courage (Part IV) and the way he communicates to others (Part V).

 All of these are symptoms of a root problem: an inability to make yourself vulnerable.